What is Autism Spectrum Disorder (ASD)?

 We are an evidence-based clinic that has been conducting observational research on medical cannabis and conditions since 2014.
 Our staff includes health care professionals to assist patients of all ages and backgrounds, including pediatric doctors.

 We hope you found this article educational and informative.
 As a doctor’s office, we want to share education and knowledge with our patients and the public when it comes to medical cannabis.
-You can see a list of many common conditions we see in clinics here, including anxiety, arthritis, sleep issues, chronic pain, and many more.
+You can see a list of many common conditions we see in clinics here, including anxiety, arthritis, sleep issues, chronic pain, endometriosis, and many more.

 If you are interested in speaking with a physician about how medical cannabis could help improve your quality of life, you can book your free virtual appointment here.